strace - trace system calls and signals

 - The -c option is useful for determining which system calls might be

 useful to trace.
-For example, trace=open,close,read,write
+For example, --trace=open,close,read,write

 means to only trace those four system calls.
 Be careful when making